Skip to main content

 IN THE HIGH COURT OF KENYA

-IN THE HIGH COURT OF KENYA AT [Court Station] PROBATE AND ADMINISTRATION DIVISION Cause No. [Cause Number] IN THE MATTER OF THE ESTATE OF [Deceased Name] (DECEASED) ESTATE ACCOUNTS (ADMINISTRATION) For the period from [Accounts Period From] to [Accounts Period To]
+IN THE HIGH COURT OF KENYA AT [Court Station] PROBATE AND ADMINISTRATION DIVISION Cause No. [High Court Cause Number] IN THE MATTER OF THE ESTATE OF [Full Name of Deceased] (DECEASED) ESTATE ACCOUNTS (ADMINISTRATION) For the period from [Accounts Period Start Date] to [Accounts Period End Date]

 Deceased's Details

-DETAILS OF DECEASED Full Name: [Deceased Name] National ID / Passport: [Deceased Id Number] KRA PIN: [Deceased Kra Pin] Date of Death: [Date Of Death] Last Address: [Last Address]
+DETAILS OF DECEASED Full Name: [Full Name of Deceased] National ID / Passport: [Deceased's National ID / Passport Number] KRA PIN: [Deceased's KRA PIN] Date of Death: [Date of Death] Last Address: [Last Residential Address of Deceased]

 Capital Account — Assets at Date of Death